DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/live-mode.md

 When the tests are done, browsers stay on the last opened page so you can work with it and explore it with the browser's developer tools.

-> To work with a single test, use the [only](../../test-api/test-code-structure.md#skipping-tests) function.

 You can use live mode with any browsers: local, remote, mobile or headless.

-> Live mode is designed to work with tests locally.
+> Important!
+Live mode is designed to work with tests locally.
 Do not use it in CI systems.

+**Tip:** use the [only](../../test-api/test-code-structure.md#skipping-tests) function to work with a single test.

 ### Console Commands in Live Mode